chriskeating603/ride-buddy/README.md

 https://youtu.be/c_-b_isI4vg?si=ELBUeI8H7oLSQaNe&t=2072

 To Do - MVP
+- check listener and update port 4000
+- send text to original form submitter

+To Do - Next
 - re-render table whenever slotClaimedPhoneNumber is updated
-- push this to a server and website
-- update invite link to go to website
-- separate getCurrentUser from navbar load, which means we need to re-render specific portions of the navbar
-    - maybe show the overall navbar on load and then populate the details
 - show all past tables for the user, ordered by when the request was sent

-To Do - Next
-- grey out the form while loading instead of just waiting for "invite success" message - actually I need to prioritize this, as this throws a weird status 0 error
 - process inbound text messages from guests in order to have those users claim slots
 - automatically login when you sign up
 - switching email field name to phone number